Clustox/objective-c-style-guidelines/README.md

 * A class must not exceed 200 lines of code.
 If it does, its time to refactor.
 * If you want to add any functionality to the existing code, add a new extension of that class instead of changing the current one.
 * Separate business logic completely, from controller code.
+* Try to keep your methods clean and simple.
+One method must perform only one funtion.
+* If methods or classes are getting complex, refactor your code.

 ### Credits